Milorad Dodik: COVID-19 pandemic

-As the COVID-19 pandemic in Bosnia and Herzegovina started in March 2020, the Presidency announced Armed Forces' placement of quarantine tents at the country's borders intended for Bosnian citizens returning home.
+As the COVID-19 pandemic in Bosnia and Herzegovina started in March 2020, the Presidency announced the Armed Forces' placement of quarantine tents at the country's borders intended for Bosnian citizens returning home.
 Every Bosnian citizen arriving to the country was obligated to self-quarantine for 14 days starting from the day of arrival.
 Tents were set up on the northern border with Croatia.

 On 21 December 2020, Dodik was admitted to hospital due to bilateral pneumonia, but did not contract COVID-19.
 One day later though, on 22 December, it was confirmed that he tested positive for COVID-19; by 28 December, Dodik recovered.

-On 2 March 2021, Serbian president Aleksandar Vučić came to Sarajevo and met with Dodik and other presidency members, Džaferović and Komšić, and donated 10,000 dozes of AstraZeneca COVID-19 vaccines for the COVID-19 pandemic.
+On 2 March 2021, Serbian president Aleksandar Vučić came to Sarajevo and met with Dodik and other presidency members, Džaferović and Komšić, and donated 10,000 doses of AstraZeneca COVID-19 vaccines for the COVID-19 pandemic.
 Three days later, on 5 March, Slovenian president Borut Pahor also came to Sarajevo and met with Dodik, Džaferović and Komšić, and stated that Slovenia will also donate 4,800 AstraZeneca COVID-19 vaccines for the pandemic.

 On 21 April 2021, he received his first dose of the Sputnik V COVID-19 vaccine.

-Opposal of the High Representative
+Disputation of the High Representative

 On 27 May 2021, Valentin Inzko resigned from his office of the High Representative for Bosnia and Herzegovina, with German politician Christian Schmidt set to become the new High Representative on 1 August 2021, after getting nominated by the German government.
-This was met with disapproval by Dodik, with him stating that "we [Republika Srpska] do not accept Schmidt, everything is a simple bluff of the international community."
-A few days later, Dodik said that "Schmidt will have no legitimacy for Republika Srpska unless he gets confirmed by the United Nations Security Council", adding that Republika Srpska will "receive Schmidt only as a tourist if he does not get confirmed by the Security Council."
+This was met with disapproval by Dodik, with him stating that "we do not accept Schmidt, everything is a simple bluff of the international community."
+A few days later, Dodik said that "Schmidt will have no legitimacy for Republika Srpska unless he gets confirmed by the United Nations Security Council", adding that Republika Srpska will "receive Schmidt only as a tourist" if he were not to get confirmed by the Security Council.
+Russia and China likewise consider Schmidt's election and authority illegitimate due to the lack of a UN Security Council resolution approving of his candidacy, as do a number of other politicians in Bosnia and Herzegovina besides Dodik.

 On 29 June, Bosnian Foreign Minister Bisera Turković had a heated diplomatic exchange with Russian Ambassador to the United Nations Vasily Nebenzya at a United Nations Security Council meeting in New York City.
 The topic of the meeting was the political situation in Bosnia and Herzegovina, with focus being on the Office of the High Representative, regarding if it's time for its closure after being created in 1995 following the Bosnian War.
 Her address at the Security Council was heavily criticized by Dodik.
 Some days before, Dodik unsuccessfully tried to prevent Turković's Security Council address, even writing a letter to Russian Foreign Minister Sergey Lavrov asking him for help.